 Rhinah was born in Vihiga County, Western Kenya.
 She attended Ebusiloli Secondary School, Kijana Educational Empowerment Initiative’s Flagship School from 2001 to 2005.
 In 2003, when Rhinah’s mum couldn’t afford her tuition, Kijana founder, Jim Cummings stepped in to pay it for the rest of her high school years.
 Rhinah became the first girl from Ebusiloli to qualify to join the university on a government subsidized program in 2007.
 Many others have since followed in her footsteps.
 After beginning her university studies at The University of Nairobi, she applied to Zawadi Africa, and was awarded a scholarship to study in the United States of America and was accepted at Arkansas Baptist College in Little Rock Arkansas from the fall of 2008.
 In addition to attaining a bachelor’s degree in Business Administration, Rhinah currently holds an MBA from Lynn University, in Boca Raton, FL and a Master of Science in Project Management from Harrisburg University of Science and Technology.
 She currently resides in the greater Boston area and works with the Commonwealth of Massachusetts, Department of Education as a Software Business Analyst/Project Manager.

-Helen and Chet, both retired, are veteran community volunteers.
-Helen’s interests center around projects for children and Chet’s passion is high school robotics.
-Both are members of the Lake Norman Kiwanis Club, Cornelius NC and strongly support the Kiwanis’ statement “serving the children of the world, one child, one community at a time.”
-Helen and Chet have their own foundation, April is for Authors Foundation, which sponsors BAM WPB, a festival of books, arts and music for children of all ages in West Palm Beach, Florida.
-In 2019, they participated in the Kijana Culture and Collaborative Expedition to Kenya.
+Helen is retired and a veteran community volunteer.
+Helen’s interests center around projects for children.
+She is a member of the Lake Norman Kiwanis Club, Cornelius NC and strongly supports the Kiwanis’ statement “serving the children of the world, one child, one community at a time.”
+Helen, pictured with her husband, Chet, have their own foundation, April is for Authors Foundation, which sponsors BAM WPB, a festival of books, arts, and music for children of all ages in West Palm Beach, Florida.
+In 2019, they both participated in the Kijana Culture and Collaborative Expedition to Kenya.
 Helen and Chet and Kijana President, James P. Cummings, met through common Florida Kiwanis Division 20 memberships and activities.